Violence Reduction Management Institute

 VRMI_Logo_Main.png

-We're thrilled to introduce the sixteen professionals selected for the inaugural Violence Reduction Management Institute Cohort!
-This group brings together extensive expertise from across public agencies, private organizations, and the nonprofit sector—all united by their work and leadership in the violence reduction field.
+We're thrilled to introduce the sixteen professionals selected for the 2026 Violence Reduction Management Institute Cohort!
+This group brings together extensive expertise from across government agencies, philanthropic organizations, and community-based organizations—all united by their work and leadership in the violence reduction field.

 Faculty